merely-useful/py-rse/index.md

 GitHub displays a page showing the new pull request, which has a unique serial number
 (Figure \@ref(fig:git-advanced-pull-request-new)).
-Note that this pull request is displayed in Amira's repository rather than Sami's since it is Amira's repository that will be affected if the pull request is merged.
+Note that this pull request is displayed in Amira's repository rather than Sami's, since it is Amira's repository that will be affected if the pull request is merged.

 <div class="figure" style="text-align: center">